How Do I Become A Cardiologist

 Q: How long does it take to become a cardiologist?

 A: The journey typically takes around 10-11 years after completing a bachelor's degree.
-This includes 4 years of medical school, 3 years of internal medicine residency, and 3 years of cardiology fellowship.
+Which means this includes 4 years of medical school, 3 years of internal medicine residency, and 3 years of cardiology fellowship.
 Additional years may be required for subspecialty training.

 Q: What are the key differences between a cardiologist and a cardiac surgeon?